Home

 I asked if it could be done laparoscopically, and she said they use the Da Vinci robotic system that is minimally invasive.
 (Although Ken Burns' recent PBS series illustrated many of Leonardo's medical discoveries, I don't recall this one.)
 However, she wouldn't know until internally viewing the extent of existing scar tissue whether a more invasive technique would be necessary.
 I would know which procedure had been used when I woke up!

-I was fortunate that the doctor spent the time – an hour and a half – clearing out the scar tissue from the previous operation using the Da Vinci robot, to avoid an invasive slice.
+I was fortunate that the doctor spent the time – an hour and a half – clearing out the scar tissue from the previous operation using the Da Vinci robot.
 It was a pretty complicated operation, requiring another four hours.
 It included removing about two inches of the lower stomach – out of a total of twelve inches – where the cyst had protruded.
 She'd had an earlier emergency, which delayed my operation two hours, so she may have had a really long day in the operating room.

 It was just across the street from the hospital via a long enclosed pedestrian bridge, where Frisky became a favorite of the guards who checked one's bags.

 To accommodate the healing of the stomach, I had to gradually progress from a liquid diet to a soft diet to several small meals a day to a more normal diet, which fortunately occurred on Thanksgiving Day.
-We didn't do the big spread this year, because I hadn't been eating much, but a kind neighbor brought over enough of a Thanksgiving dinner to last three days!
+Betty Lou hadn't prepared a big spread this year, because I hadn't been eating much, but a kind neighbor brought over enough of a Thanksgiving dinner to last three days!